RKrokson/microsoft-foundry-baseline-landing-zone/README.md

-# Azure AI Foundry Agent Service chat baseline reference implementation in an application landing zone
+# Microsoft Foundry Agent Service chat baseline reference implementation in an application landing zone

-This reference implementation extends the foundation set in the [Azure AI Foundry Agent Service chat baseline](https://github.com/Azure-Samples/openai-end-to-end-baseline/) reference implementation.
+This reference implementation extends the foundation set in the [Microsoft Foundry Agent Service chat baseline](https://github.com/Azure-Samples/microsoft-foundry-baseline) reference implementation.
 Specifically, this repository takes that reference implementation and deploys it within an application landing zone.

-If you haven't yet, you should start by reviewing the [Baseline Azure AI Foundry chat reference architecture in an Azure landing zone](https://learn.microsoft.com/azure/architecture/ai-ml/architecture/azure-openai-baseline-landing-zone) article on Microsoft Learn.
+If you haven't yet, you should start by reviewing the [Baseline Microsoft Foundry chat reference architecture in an Azure landing zone](https://learn.microsoft.com/azure/architecture/ai-ml/architecture/baseline-azure-ai-foundry-landing-zone) article on Microsoft Learn.
 It sets important context for this implementation that is not covered in this deployment guide.

 ## Azure landing zone: application landing zone deployment